neutrons/live_data_server/README.md

 ### Containerization

-To deploy this application locally for development you will need to have the following secrets as environment variables defined in the shell's environment:
+To deploy this application locally for development you will need to assign values to the following secrets as environment variables defined in the shell's environment:
 ```bash
       DATABASE_NAME